-It cannot be stressed enough how important cybersecurity protection.
-For SMEs, it is important to have measures in place that help to safeguard against the consequences of cyber security breaches and attacks, because any company is capable of being attacked, not just big corporations.
+It cannot be stressed enough how important cybersecurity protection is.
+For SMEs, it is essential to have measures in place that help to safeguard against the consequences of cybersecurity breaches and attacks, because any company is capable of being attacked, not just big corporations.

 Why were SMEs more vulnerable than other corporations?
 Because they often had less complex technology and safeguard measures in place to help protect them against these attacks.
-With fewer resources, the staff are often not adequately trained to identify cyber threats when needed.
-Not to mention that there is fewer impetus for these SMEs so put stronger measures in place.
+With fewer resources, the staff does not receive adequate training to identify cyber threats when needed.

 The Cybersecurity Act stipulates that only corporations and owners who hold critical information infrastructure (CII) need to take the necessary precautionary measures, so it becomes inevitable that hackers are bound to target the less vulnerable.